Papooo/frontend-nanodegree-arcade-game/README.md

 Funny game for 2 - Kiss Princess
 ===============================

-This is 2 player hotseated game for desktop.
+This is 2 player hotseat game for desktop.
 Game is funny and shows who is Admirer and who is Princess in your relationship :-).

 # Try it